Gabriel382/KGConversationalAI/README.md

    5. Li, G., Al Kader Hammoud, H. A., Itani, H., Khizbullin, D., & Ghanem, B. (2023).
 CAMEL: communicative agents for "mind" exploration of large language model society.
 In Proceedings of the 37th International Conference on Neural Information Processing Systems (Article 2264, pp. 1–18).
 Curran Associates Inc.

 ---

+## 📬 Contact

+If you have any questions or want to reach out to the team, please send me an email at [henrique382@gmail.com](henrique382@gmail.com).

 ## 📚 License